Deepan-Karmakar/p5.js-tutorial/Getting-started-with-WebGL-in-p5.md

 ```
 If we look more closely at the quad() function, you’ll notice there are 12 parameters- 4 groups of 3 (x,y,z).
 Even though we are drawing a 2-dimensional shape, we still need to use the z-coordinate for each vertex.

-Another way of drawing custom shapes in webgl mode is to use beginShape() and endShape().
-This works exactly the same in 2d mode as it does in webgl, except in webgl, vertices receive x, y, and z as location coordinates.
+Another way of drawing custom shapes in WEBGL mode is to use beginShape() and endShape().
+This works exactly the same in 2d mode as it does in WEBGL, except in WEBGL, vertices receive x, y, and z as location coordinates.

 ```
 beginShape();